 And retribution becomes their goal.

-Sometimes the victims haven’t done nothing against the sociopaths, and they are incredulous when a sociopath is attacking or sabotaging them.
+Sometimes the victims haven’t done anything against the sociopaths, and they are incredulous when a sociopath is attacking or sabotaging them.

 What Causes Sociopathy?

 Sociopathy is partly inborn.
 Up to 50%, to be precise.

 What the other factors are, we don’t know too well as of today, but these are some likely causes:

 Some research went into childhood abuse, but the results are inconsistent.

 Childhood abuse does not seem to cause sociopathy.

 And a complete lack of parental care can cause incredible neediness (anxious attachment style) and the inability to form intimate relationships with others.

-They are simply indifferent and hostile (read Romanian orphans and get the book for more information, this was appalling and eye-opening story).
+They are simply indifferent and hostile (read Romanian Orphans and get the book for more information, this was an appalling and eye-opening story).

 Marta Stout says that the overall culture has a strong influence on the incidence of sociopathy.

 Eastern regions, with a more social culture of collectiveness, have much fewer sociopaths than the West, where the culture is more individualistic.